Click to Call: (248) 283 - 7000

 If you or someone you know has been charged with an under 21 OWI, then consult the experienced legal team at Dallo Law, P.C..
 J. Dallo and his staff are dedicated to performing a swift and intense investigation and once it’s complete we will determine the best course of action for your situation.
 Our priority is to determine if you had any constitutional rights violated, if any errors were made during arrest, and to find inconsistencies that poke holes in the prosecution’s case.
 As a highly experienced and reputable attorney, J. Dallo understands that in some cases an individual’s rights may be infringed upon.

 With attorney Dallo’s knowledge and thorough understanding of the law, you can be confident no stone will be unturned in his efforts to ensure positive results.
 In addition, attorney Dallo will work tirelessly so the judicial process is as quick and efficient as possible.
-Set up your first consultation for free now by calling Dallo Law, P.C. at (248) 283-7000.
+Set up your first consultation now by calling Dallo Law, P.C. at (248) 283-7000.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area.

 Back to top